School and Group Tours

 Self-Guided Group Visits

-Groups may decide to visit the YCBA on their own without a docent-led tour.
+Groups may decide to visit the YCBA on their own without an educator-led tour.
 To avoid conflicts with scheduled tours and classes‚ please email: ycba.education@yale.edu or call 203.432.7192 two weeks in advance to register.
 Chaperones must accompany students at all times.
 Please note that YCBA docents have priority in the galleries.

 Visiting the Museum